Route Providers

 You may only need to implement one half or the other.

-For example, to integrate with an API that returns OSRM responses
+For example, to integrate with a custom API that returns OSRM responses

 you can re-use the OSRM response parser.